 Start your garden.

 You'll also need to prepare the soil for planting by digging and aerating as needed.
-Once you've planted, clean up the trash and other undesirable items, leaving a clean, freshly planted area.

 Spread the word about this unique, eco-friendly way to improve your community.